codatio/codat-docs/docs/assess/guides/migration-guides/deprecation-account-categories-v2-excel.md

 ## What will happen on deprecation?
-The following tabs in **data export excel** will no longer be available:
+The following sheets in the **data export excel** will no longer be available:
 - Account categories
 - Categorized account balances